Tomato Bisque

 - Blend Soup: Remove from the heat.
 Use an immersion blender to puree the soup in the pot until fairly smooth.
 (Or, you can transfer the soup in batches to a large blender.
 Please be careful during this step!
 Don’t fill the blender full.
 Cover the lid with a towel and hold securely while blending so the lid doesn’t pop off.
 Carefully, return the puree to the pot.)

 - Finish Off: Stir in the butter and half and half.
-Taste and then season the soup with salt, pepper, and hot sauce to your preference.
+Taste and then adjust the seasoning with salt, pepper, or hot sauce to your preference.

 - Serve: Ladle the soup into bowls and garnish with croutons, fresh shredded Parmesan cheese, and fresh basil, if desired.